eea/volto-eea-design-system/website/docs/md_components/list_components/usage_markdown.md

 ## Do's

-- indicate the external links, if linking to any pages external to the European Commission
+- indicate the external links, if linking to any pages external to the EEA
 - for easy to read purpose, try to use labels that are relatively consistent in characters & width

 ## Don'ts